Explore

 POP-EU - POPULAR EUGENICS IN TV & FILM

 Unlike the fronts of yesteryear, when eugenics, the "science of better breeding," relied most heavily on public health and public education platforms to disseminate information, it now thrives most virulently through popular television, film, music, advertising, and social media.
-Eugenic theories related to transmittable traits for crime, morality, intelligence, and poverty, continue to inform how we frame aspects of life such as masculinity, patriotism, womanhood/motherhood, beauty, and social fitness.
-This talk examines the shifts of eugenic theories from the laboratory to our living rooms and their presence in some of our favorite shows from “Orphan Black” and “Top Boy,” to “Coronation Street” and “Happy Valley.”
+Eugenic theories related to transmittable traits for crime, morality, intelligence, and poverty, continue to inform how we frame the sexual freedom and arrested "breeding" habits of Black women redefine masculinity, patriotism, womanhood/motherhood, beauty, and social fitness.
+This talk examines the Hollywood scripting of fractured womanhood and its association with what eugenicists view as the social decline of the nation.
+We examine shows including "Happy Valley", "Wentworth," “Orphan Black,” “Top Boy,” and “Raising Kanan.”

 901 G Street NW, Washington, DC 20001